bmwiedemann/openSUSE/packages/p/postfix-image/README.md

 ### Virtual mailbox related variables
 - `VIRTUAL_MBOX=[0|1]`	Create virtual mail boxes in /var/spool/vmail owned by user vmail.
 - `VMAIL_UID=5000`	User ID and group ID of the vmail user for virtual domains and mailboxes.
-- `VIRTUAL_DOMAINS=`	Whitespace seperated list of virtual domains, will be written to `/etc/postfix/vhosts`.
+- `VIRTUAL_DOMAINS=`	Whitespace separated list of virtual domains, will be written to `/etc/postfix/vhosts`.
-- `VIRTUAL_USERS=`	Whitespace seperated list of virtual users email addresses.
+- `VIRTUAL_USERS=`	Whitespace separated list of virtual users email addresses.

 ### LDAP related variables
 - `USE_LDAP=[0|1]`	Use LDAP for virtual mail box user accounts.